gamblevore/speedie/Documentation/FlowControl.md

 Basically, if we are gonna "re-run" our test-code to a slightly earlier point... we'll need to know that the test-code was doing the same thing, or else its no point re-running it!
 So its vital for stepping backwards.

+## Stability Tests

+You might want to be sure that your code is doing the same no matter how many times it is called, or from what parent calling functions.
+FlowControl can compare older runs!

 ## Updating, Swapping or Upgrading Libraries

 So lets say you have some code... lets say it's a network browser or something.
 You just wanna list the servers on the network.